amiroff/NextBook/content/intro/index.md

 #### So how do we get started?

-Enter Development 101, our precursor to our full AAM program.
+Enter Dev101, our precursor to our full AAM program.
 This crash course will give you the foundational knowledge needed for you to be functional during our AAM pilot.

 This course **is not meant to make you a job-ready coder.** It’s just the basics to get you up to speed.
 We’ve developed it to be as short as possible, because we know the real learning and development happens during AAM.